Y-LyN-10/Playground/README.md

 Have you ever faced that problem?
 Here is a simple script to automate that.

-Currently it works only with gulp command. (eg. you execute 'gulp' and it says 'Error: Cannot find module ...)

 #### How to use this script?
 No npm package created yet, so...